jbcodeforce/jbcodeforce.github.io/docs/architecture/system-design.md

 ### Hot Standby

 * Write to both servers simultanuously
-* can distribute the read
+* Can distribute the read

 ## Sharding database